Vic-Warden/Digital-Life-Hipper-Monitoring/docs/data/approach.md

 ### Data Collection

-* Target duration: 7–10 continuous days per subject.
+* Target duration: Sessions of 10 minutes as discussed with Michel.

 * Log both raw sensor data and minute score outputs.